-of the 10th International Animated Film Festival and Competition ANIMATOR \ 2017 in Poznań
+of the 13th International Animated Short & Feature Film Competition ANIMATOR \ 2020 in Poznań

 ARTICLE 1.
 GENERAL PROVISIONS

-2. The Animated Film Festival and Competition ANIMATOR 2016 is organized by Estrada Poznańska, located at ul.
+2. The Animated Film Festival and Competition ANIMATOR 2020 is organized by Estrada Poznańska, located at ul.
 Masztalarska 8 in Poznań (61-767), entered into the Register of Cultural Institutions under no. RIK VII, NIP (Tax Identification No.): 7770002010, REGON (Business Statistical No.): 000279730.
 The Festival's main sponsor is the City of Poznań.
-The Animated Film Competition ANIMATOR 2017, organized by Estrada Poznańska, is further referred to as the Competition.
+The Animated Short & Feature Film Competition ANIMATOR 2020, organized by Estrada Poznańska, is further referred to as the Competition.

 3. For more information about the Festival, please visit the Festival's website: www.animator-festival.com.

 1. Art schools, film schools, production companies, film institutions, independent artists and other entitled entities may submit films to the Competition.
-The entity submitting a film to the Competition is further referred to as the Entrant.
-In order to participate in the Competition, the Entrants are required to complete a film entry form.
+The entity submitting a film to the Short & Feature Film Competition is further referred to as the Entrant.
+In order to participate in the Short & Feature Film Competition, the Entrants are required to complete a film entry form.
 In the event the form is incomplete, the Entrant will have 7 days from being notified by the Organizer on this issue to complete the missing data.

-a / short animated films created in any animation technique, up to 40 minutes, completed after December 31, 2017 may be submitted to the Short Film Competition.
+2. Short animated films created in any animation technique, up to 30 minutes, completed after December 31, 2017 may be submitted to the Short Film Competition.

 3. Feature animated films created in any animation technique, over 40 minutes, completed after December 31, 2017 may be submitted to the Feature Film Competition.

-5. Animated series, trailers and commercials may not be submitted to the Competition.
+5. Animated series, trailers and commercials may not be submitted to the Competition

 1. The selection of competition films is restricted to films submitted on time and on the terms defined by these Regulations.